Primary – International Curriculum

 The Primary years in Tenby International School are when Amazing Learning begins to take shape for students aged 5-11.
 It is at this stage that students learn according to specific subjects while also enjoying co-curricular activities, benefitting from participating in the broader school community through sports, the arts and other shared areas of interest.

-Students are guided through two Key Stages during their Primary years – Key Stage 1 (Year 1 & Year 2) and Key Stage 2 (Year 3- Year 6) – with a scaffolded curriculum that embeds and introduces new concepts yearly.
+Students are guided through two Key Stages during their Primary years – Key Stage 1 (Nursery, Reception, Year 1 & Year 2) and Key Stage 2 (Year 3- Year 6) – with a scaffolded curriculum that embeds and introduces new concepts yearly.

 Curriculum & Areas of Learning

-We follow the National Curriculum for England (NCUK) during the primary years, with all children participating in the International Primary Curriculum (IPC), which is used by over 730 schools in 92 countries worldwide.
+We follow the the IEYC (International Early Years Curriculum) for Nursery and Reception (3- 5 years) and the IPC (International Primary Curriculum) for primary aged children (5- 11 years).
+During Early and Primary Years all children participating in the International Primary Curriculum (IPC), which is used by over 730 schools in 92 countries worldwide.
 IPC is a comprehensive, thematic, creative curriculum, which sets specific learning goals and a clear process of learning for every subject, while developing international mindedness and encouraging personal learning.

 In total, our Primary years curriculum delivers on five pillars of learning: